-Here are some tips to help you manage your time better as a blogger.
+Here are some tips on how to manage time effectively when working from home.

 The biggest time management issue most of us face is social media and other distractions.

-The second you turn that computer on in the morning, all geared up to work, your plans become derailed.
-Soon it’s noon and all you’ve done is watched cat videos or gotten sucked into some pointless political debate on Twitter.
+That second you turn that computer on in the morning, all geared up to work, your plans become derailed.
+Soon it’s noon.
+So far you’ve watched cat videos and argued politics on Twitter.

-I don’t know about you, but I’m much better with time management when the computer is off. 🙂 Unfortunately, as a web designer and blogger, I have to turn the thing on from time to time to get work done.
+I don’t know about you, but I’m much better with time management when the computer is off. 🙂 Unfortunately, as a web designer and writer, I have to turn the thing on from time to time to get work done.

 Another productivity tool for me has been to keep good notes on ideas.
 I tend to get a little ADHD when it comes to an idea.
 I’ve had to learn not to drop the task at hand to pursue a new idea, but rather keep a running list on ideas to act upon.

-These ideas are stored in my Evernote app in a notebook stack called “Someday”.
+I store these ideas in my Evernote app in a notebook stack called “Someday”.
 I’ve written in another post about how I create Evernote notebooks and notes according to priority to keep me on task.
-I highly recommend taking these ideas for using Evernote and making it your own.

-After years of playing around with different kinds of planners, apps, software, and so forth, I finally realized that simple worked best.
-In fact, having a complicated paper planner system sitting on my desk didn’t do much for me.
-Instead, I either use a plain cheap notebook with check lists, or better yet, I use a free app called Evernote to not only keep me on task, but also cut out paper clutter.
-Otherwise I wound up with stacks of notebooks and index cards cluttering up my workspace.
+Having a complicated paper planner system sitting on my desk didn’t do much for me.
+Instead, I either use a plain cheap notebook with checklists.
+Or better yet, I use a free app called Evernote to not only keep me on task but also cut out paper clutter.
+Otherwise, I wound up with stacks of notebooks and index cards cluttering up my workspace.

-Over the last few years, I’ve made a list of annual goals I want to accomplish.
-I have them written down on the chalk board in front of my desk.
+Over the last few years, I’ve made a list of annual goals I want to do.
+I have them written down on the chalkboard in front of my desk.
 Every time I look up, there they are.
 I have a more detailed mission statement and goals store in Evernote.